x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/sharing/organization-relationships/remove-an-organization-relationship.md

 - You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the [Permissions in Exchange Online](../../permissions-exo/permissions-exo.md) topic.

-## What do you want to do?

-### Use the Exchange admin center to remove an organization relationship
+## Use the Exchange admin center to remove an organization relationship
 <a name="BKMK_EAC"> </a>

 1. From the Office 365 admin center go to **Admin** \> **Exchange**.